-If you've ever tried to rent or buy a NYC apartment in a building surrounded by scaffolding you might have come across the term Local Law 11 when inquiring about the scaffolding and when it might come down.
-As a matter of fact, if the building is underground local law 11 inspections, the scaffolding is there as a safety precaution, intended to protect us all from any potential rogue bricks or air conditions coming loose from a building's facade and falling out of the sky.
+If a building is undergoing Local Law 11 inspections, the scaffolding is there as an essential part of the inspection process.
+Local Law 11 requires the inspection of facades from scaffolding as a safety precaution, intended to protect us all from any potential rogue bricks or air conditions coming loose from a building's facade and falling out of the sky.

 New York City's “Façade Inspection Safety Program” (FISP), also known as Local Law 11, requires that buildings with more than six stories have their exterior walls and appurtenances (appurtenances are anything attached to the building's facade, including balconies, railings, and fire escapes) inspected for safety every five years.
 Currently, about 12,000+ buildings in the city are subject to Local Law 11.